MicahOlson/currency-exchanger/README.md

 # Currency Exchanger

-### Convert a value in U.S. dollars to a different global currency.
+### Convert a monetary value from one global currency to another.

 ### _By Micah Olson_